-2.17.5 Release of public A local authority may provide for the release to the public of information, excluded which has been considered during the public excluded part of a meeting.
+2.18.5 Release of public excluded information

+A local authority may provide for the release to the public of information which has been considered during the public excluded part of a meeting.

-2.18 APPLICATION OF STANDING ORDERS TO PUBLIC EXCLUDED SESSION
+2.19 APPLICATION OF STANDING ORDERS TO PUBLIC EXCLUDED SESSION

-2.18.1 Standing orders to apply a standing orders apply to meetings or parts of meetings from which the public has been excluded.
+2.19.1 Standing orders to apply

+Standing orders apply to meetings or parts of meetings from which the public has been excluded.

-2.19 USE OF PUBLIC EXCLUDED INFORMATION
+2.20 USE OF PUBLIC EXCLUDED INFORMATION

-- 2.19.1 Public excluded business not to be disclosed Subject to the provisions of the Local Government Official Information and Meetings Act 1987, no member or officer is permitted to disclose to any person, other than a member or officer: - any information, evidence, documents or reports which have been or are to be presented to any meeting from which the public is properly excluded, or where it is proposed that the public be properly excluded. - any discussions, deliberations or recommendations of any committee or subcommittee which are to be dealt with subsequently by the Council in public excluded session.
+2.20.1 Public excluded business not to be disclosed

+Subject to the provisions of the Local Government Official Information and Meetings Act 1987, no member or officer is permitted to disclose to any person, other than a member or officer:

+- any information, evidence, documents or reports which have been or are to be presented to any meeting from which the public is properly excluded, or where it is proposed that the public be properly excluded; - any discussions, deliberations or recommendations of any committee or subcommittee which are to be dealt with subsequently by the Council in public excluded session.